Babitdor/Workspace_reactnative/README.md

     },
  ]
 ```
-For a clear picture of our it should look, the 'json' folder in the directory contains the 'Database.json'.
+For a clear picture of how it should look, the 'json' folder in the directory contains the 'Database.json'.

 ### Updating Seat Booking Status